 Peatlands cover about 18 per cent of Brunei’s land area.
 It is home to at least nine different types of peat swamp forest.
 In some areas in Brunei the peat is up to 7 meters thick.
 The peat is believed to be four to five thousand years old, grown over time in what used to be a bay.
 Mangroves developed in the brackish waters, followed by the emergence of peat swamps as the land moved seawards.

 Besides being rich in biodiversity, Brunei has a long history of oil and gas production, with Shell in a leading position.
 To have access to sufficient and good quality water, pipelines were constructed which cut through the largest peat dome of Brunei, the Badas Peat Dome.
 The drainage of this peat area has degraded areas in the west of Brunei.
-This leads to harmful impacts on the animals and plants living in the peat swamps.
+This has led to harmful impacts on the animals and plants living in the peat swamps.
 Drained peat also loses its sponge function, thus causing floods in the coastal region where oil operations and towns are located.

 Natural peatlands store enormous amounts of carbon and thus help to mitigate climate change.
 As a result of drainage, the organic carbon that is normally stored underwater is suddenly exposed to the air, where it decomposes and emits climate change-causing greenhouse gases.
 Drainage increases the chances of peat fires.
 Peat fires also release huge amounts of greenhouse gases and they cause health-damaging haze, which is now an annual occurrence.
 Furthermore they threaten the integrity of the pipelines and of other infrastructure.